| Overall | Div 1 | |

 The team colours are yellow and black and go by the nickname of the Wee County.

-Nairn County were reformed in 1914 and joined the Highland League in 1919.
+Nairn County were reformed in 1909 and joined the Highland League in 1914, but due to the First World War didn't kick a ball until 1919.
 Their only league title was in the 1975–76 season, which they won after a play-off in extra time against Fraserburgh at Borough Briggs, Elgin.

 Season 60: